MicrosoftDocs/power-pages-docs/power-pages-docs/admin/migrate-enhanced-data-model.md

 **Template Name:** Pass the site template name for site.
 Site with following template are supported for migration:

-1. Starter layout 1-5
+- Starter layout 1-5

-2. Application processing
+- Application processing

-3. Blank page
+- Blank page

-4. Program registration
+-Program registration

-5. Schedule and manage meetings
+- Schedule and manage meetings

 **Example:**